24th September, 2021

 The process of becoming an approved sponsor with the Home Office can take anything up to 8 weeks from submission of the application.
 To avoid further delays, haulage firms need to be pro-active in their approach and ensure that monitoring systems are in place for them to become an approved sponsor with the Home Office.

-For more information on becoming an approved sponsor with the Home Office, feel free to contact Ikram Malik.
+For more information on becoming an approved sponsor with the Home Office, please contact Adam Haines.

 You might also be interested in...